 ADDITIONAL ROUNDS IF NEEDED

 You and your healthcare provider may decide that you need one or more additional rounds of treatment.
 If so, this would occur at least 1 year after your last round.
-Any additional rounds would consist of 3 treatment days in a row.
+Any additional rounds would consist of one infusion a day on 3 consecutive days.

 Monthly monitoring to detect potential side effects starts after your first infusion and continues until 4 years or longer after the last round of treatment.